fabiopacificicom/ai-blogging-system/README.md

 **Laravel 11**
-Add the super admin middleware inside bootstrap/app.php file or remove the middleware form the routes in not required.
+Add the super admin middleware inside bootstrap/app.php file or remove the middleware form the routes if not required.

 ```php
 use PacificDev\BlogAi\Http\Middleware\Blog\SuperAdmin;